 Another way to change the language of a whole document is to use Tools > Options > Language Settings > Languages.
 In the Default languages for documents section (Figure 25), you can choose a different language for all the text.

 Western 🍄 English (USA) ~

 A sian [None] ~

 C T L [None] ~

-Eor the current docume ent only
+ent only

 Figure 25: Options available in the Languages settings